BahramJafrasteh/IDSGP/README.md

 This code is a **TensorFlow 2.x** implementation of the **IDSGP** method described in the paper entitled "Input Dependent Sparse Gaussian Processes", accepted at **ICML 2022**.

-**SVGP_NN**: our proposed method
+**SVGP_NN**: our proposed method<br/>
 For comparision, we also implemented the following methods from :

 **SVGP_Titsias**: Titsias, Michalis.
 "Variational learning of inducing variables in sparse Gaussian processes."
 Artificial intelligence and statistics.
-PMLR, 2009.
+PMLR, 2009.<br/>
 **SVGP_Hensman**: Hensman, J., Matthews, A., & Ghahramani, Z. (2015, February).
 Scalable variational Gaussian process classification.
 In Artificial Intelligence and Statistics (pp. 351-360).
-PMLR.
+PMLR.<br/>
 **SWSGP**: Tran, G. L., Milios, D., Michiardi, P., & Filippone, M. (2021, July).
 Sparse within sparse Gaussian processes using neighbor information.
 In International Conference on Machine Learning (pp. 10369-10378).
-PMLR.
+PMLR.<br/>
 **SVGP_SOLVE**: Shi, Jiaxin, Michalis Titsias, and Andriy Mnih.
 "Sparse orthogonal variational inference for gaussian processes."
 International Conference on Artificial Intelligence and Statistics.
-PMLR, 2020.
+PMLR, 2020.<br/>

 ## Getting Started